trr266/carbonfood/README.md

 ### How do I reproduce the analysis?

-You have two options: If you have [docker](https://www.docker.com) and [visual studio code](https://code.visualstudio.com) installed on your system or if you are using [GitHub codespaces](https://github.com/features/codespaces), you should be able to reproduce our analysis by spinning up the development container included in the repository and running `make all` in the terminal (see below).

-Alternatively, if you have RStudio and make/Rtools installed, the following process should enable you to reproduce our output locally.

-1. Download, clone or fork this repository to your local computing environment.
-2. Before building everything you most likely need to install additional packages.
-See the code below for installing the packages.
-3. Run 'make all' either via the terminal or by identifying the 'Build All' button in the 'Build' tab (normally in the upper right quadrant of the RStudio screen).
-4. Eventually, you will be greeted with several files in the `data/generated` and `output` directories containing our generated data and analysis.
-5. If you want to start our researchers degree of freedom dashboard locally, execute `Rscript code/R/rdf_display.R` from your local terminal.

-If you do not see a 'Build' tab this is most likely because you do not have 'make' installed on your system.

-- For Windows: Install Rtools: https://cran.r-project.org/bin/windows/Rtools/.
-- For MacOS: You need to install the Mac OS developer tools.
+**Setting up the code environment - Option 1: Use GitHub codespaces**

+If you have a GitHub account, we suggest that you start with this option, which uses [GitHub codespaces](https://github.com/features/codespaces).
+To reproduce our analysis, simply go to the [repository page on GitHub](https://github.com/trr266/carbonfood) and click on the "Code" button in the upper right half of the screen.
+On the Codespaces tab, it will provide you with the option to create a codespace on the main branch of the repo.
+Do that, wait patiently for a few minutes while the container is built on the GitHub cloud and then you will be taken to a browser instance of Visual Studio Code that runs within that container.
+Continue with **Recreating the analysis** below.
+Please Note: While GitHub codespaces currently provides 60 hours of free monthly access to a two core cloud instance, exceeding this limit will trigger costs.
+So, if you are in for a deeper dive into our code, we suggest to pick one of the other options.

+**Setting up the code environment - Option 2: Use Visual Studio Code and a Docker development container**

+This requires you to have both [Docker](https://www.docker.com) and [Visual Studio Code](https://code.visualstudio.com) installed on your system and allows you to spin up our development container locally.
+To set up the code environment, start Visual Studio Code, enter the command palette (Ctrl+Shift+P) and run "Dev Containers: Clone Repository in Container Volume", providing the URL of this repository.
+It will take a while but you should eventually be placed in a local Docker container that contains the code environment and this repository.
+Continue with **Recreating the analysis** below.

+**Setting up the code environment - Option 3: Use your own local code environment**

+This likely will involve some fiddling and requires you to have R, RStudio, and RTools installed (Mac Users: There is no RTools for Mac.
+Instead make sure that you have XCode installed.
 Open a terminal and run `xcode-select --install`.
 Follow the instructions.
-- On Linux: We have never seen a Unix environment without 'make'.

-**Please note:** Because of the power simulation and the researcher degree of freedom analysis, reproducing all elements would take several hours.
-To cut down on this, `make all` uses static versions of these data files (stored in `static`).
-If you want to reproduce these files, you need to run `make dist-clean`, followed by `make all`.
-You can also just reproduce subsets of the analysis by running `make power`, `make findings`, or `make rdf`.
+Linux users: You should be fine as our code only requires 'make' to be available).
+Download, clone or fork this repository to your local computing environment.
+Before building everything you most likely need to install additional packages.
+See the R code below for installing the packages.
+Please note that, by installing current package versions, you might run into compatibility issues.
+If you face these problems, you can either try to mimic our code environment (R version 4.2.3 and dependencies as of 2023-06-16) or use one of the two options above.

 ```
 # Code to install packages to your system